Schoolboy in high school class

 • Community events featuring private and magnet schools

-• Other online sources, such as newspapers
+• Other online sources, such as educational publications

 Though hearing others’ opinions about a prospective school is beneficial, you shouldn’t select a school based solely on its reputation, Instead, you want a school that fits as many of your needs and interests as possible.
 After all, the point is to spend the next four years of your life at the school you ultimately choose.
 When selecting your options, keep the following in mind: